Stochastic approximation of symmetric Nash equilibria in queueing games

 Recently, Chen et. al \cite{CLH2020} proposed an SA algorithm for jointly optimizing price and capacity in a GI/G/1 queue, and formulated conditions for convergence to the optimal solution.
 Chen et. al \cite{CLH2020} further perform thorough analysis of the regret, drawing connections between stochastic approximations and reinforcement learning in the context of revenue management in queues.
 Reinforcement learning has been employed in recent studies to approach optimal control policies as a means of optimizing steady-state performance in queueing networks, by Liu et. al \cite{LXM2019} and by Dai and Gluzman \cite{DG2021}.

-\textbf{Simulation and learning in queueing games.} In the area of strategic queueing, literature involving simulation-based methods to approach equilibrium solutions is scarce.
+\textbf{Simulation and learning in queueing games.} Stochastic approximation and adaptive simulation algorithms have been discussed in different branches of Game Theory.
+In particualr, some SA schemes were shown to converge to Nash equilibrium in certain classes of stochastic games with repeated interaction and decision making (see, for example, \cite{BH1999}, and \cite[Ch.~10.4]{B2008}).
+However, in the area of strategic queueing, literature involving simulation-based methods to approach equilibrium solutions is rather scarce.
 Altman and Shimkin \cite{AS1998} explicitly analyze an observable processor-sharing queue with strategic customers, exponential services, and linear waiting cost.
 They suggest an ad-hoc simulation-based learning algorithm, to demonstrate the convergence of customers' iterative decision-making process to a symmetric Nash equilibrium.
 This was extended to a model with heterogeneous customers in Ben Shahar et al. \cite{BOS2000}.
 Buche and Kushner \cite{BK2000} verify convergence of the algorithm presented in \cite{AS1998} to a Nash equilibrium and explain how it extends to non-linear cost functions.